adrelanos/aeternity-wiki/Home.md

 The contributor portion will comprise 82% of the initial æternity AE tokens.
 17% of funds will be allocated to [Aeternity Anstalt](http://kundmachungen.li/AktuellsteNeugr%C3%BCndungen/Details?nr=FL00025283581&Firma=AETERNITY+ANSTALT&ort=Triesen&datum=11.11.2016), the foundation, and the founding team.
 The remaining 1% will be allocated to holders of BTC or ETH, accessible when the æternity blockchain launches.

-All will be recorded on the Ethereum blockchain by a standard [multisig escrow contract](https://en.wikipedia.org/wiki/Multisignature).
-The AE for the team will be [time-locked](https://www.ethereum.org/dao#time-locked-multisig).
-Block Chain Investment & Comments 2017-05-28 00:25:45
-Globalized Lightning Smart Contract AETERNITY China

 In 1990, Nick Szabo proposed the concept of "smart contract", which appeared almost simultaneously with the Internet.
 But because of the lack of a credible execution environment, smart-contracts have not been applied to the real industry.
 After the birth of Bitcoin, people realized that the underlying technology of Bitcoin - Block-chain is able to provide a credible backbone and execution environment for smart contracts.